What does a Design Director do?

 How to become a Design Director?

-- Earn a Degree: Start with a degree in graphic design, visual communications, or a related field.
-This education provides the foundation needed for a career in design.
+- Earn a relevant degree.
+Start with a degree in graphic design, fine arts, or a related field.
+This education provides a solid foundation in design principles.

 How long does it take to become a Design Director?